Labels: Chasing Life

 Unfortunately, my wife has consistently refused to acknowledge her mistakes or take responsibility for her actions.
 Moreover, she has shown no willingness to work towards resolving our issues and restoring a sense of normalcy to our relationship.
 She doesn’t hesitate to put me down in front of children.
 Shielding behind the children and refusing to communicate or find a resolution has left me frustrated, hurt, and unsure about our future together (whatever is left of the future).
 This behavior has shredded my self-esteem…

 Our kids grew up in a house where arguments were the norm.
-Seeing daily bickering, disputes, and shouting matches had a big impact on them.
+Seeing daily bickering, disputes, and shouting matches has had an impact on them.

-Life's struggles have made me frugal (call me miser).
+Life's struggles have made me frugal (call me minimalist, miser or whatever).
 With my legacy already destined for family, I prioritize prudence, questioning the value of excessive spending.
 For instance, I ask myself: why invest in repairing the floor when the luxurious drawing room offers no sense of comfort?
+Or why install a new AC in a living room (lounge) where I can't comfortably sit and chat with my kids?

 Thanks to my full-time job, my days are consumed by work.
 Staying home constantly would have been even more isolating (I had a daunting experience during COVID-19).
 At my home, it feels like living in a temporary residence, distant from the comforts of home.

 How will I spend my old age?
-One of my daughters once said, “Think about those who don’t have anyone to live with.”
+One of my daughters once said, “Think about those who don’t have anyone to live with, or to take care of.”
 Another one added, “Allah is the best of planners.
 He will make up for what you don’t have.”

-One of the girls, who I think is very bold and the wisest, says, “You have lost your chances due to your weakness.
+One of the girls, who is very bold and the wisest of all, says, “You have lost your chances due to your weakness.
 Now, the only thing you can do is endure with grace.”

 None of the kids is in a position to influence any of us.
 Seeing me in miserable condition, children privately sympathize with me, but that is about all they can do.
-I am sure the kids sympathize with their mother, too.
-They should, though it is difficult for them to balance.
-Children, perhaps, can't choose between the two of us.
+I am sure the kids sympathize with their mother also.
+They should.
+Though it is difficult for them to balance.
+Children can't choose between the two of us.

 The situation is taking a toll on our son for two reasons.
 On one hand, he's deeply concerned about both of us and our well-being.
 On the other hand, he's hesitant to involve his newlywed wife, likely due to her perceptiveness.
-Despite his wife’s probable suspicions, we're all maintaining a facade of normalcy so far.
+Despite his wife’s probable suspicions, I have been maintaining a façade of normalcy until recently, when my wife blew it up.

-Lately, I've noticed my daughters becoming distant and quiet as if they're giving me the silent treatment.
+Lately, I've noticed my daughters quietly distancing themselves as if they're giving me the silent treatment.
 They have been withdrawing from me emotionally, and it's causing concern.
-I'm unsure how to bridge the gap between us.
+I'm not sure how to bridge the gap between us.

-I asked myself about the solution to my mental miseries and the answer was, “All this is a result of expectations, assumptions, and complaints.
-Stop expecting, complaining, (and assuming), you will be perfectly all right.”
+I asked myself about the solution to my mental miseries, and the answer was, “All this is a result of expectations, assumptions, and complaints.
+Stop expecting, complaining, and assuming, and you will be perfectly all right.
+But that is so difficult.
+In a way, that would mean letting go of my children (when I need them the most), everything.

 Labels: XAI